zzzprojects/docs/learnentityframeworkcore.com/pages/saving/deleting-data.md

 If you want to understand how deleting data fits into the broader EF Core saving workflow, these pages are the best next steps:

 - [SaveChanges](/saving/save-changes) — how EF Core persists tracked changes
+- [How SaveChanges Works](/saving/save-changes-how-it-works) — what EF Core does internally when `SaveChangesAsync()` deletes tracked entities
 - [Saving Data in Connected Scenario](/saving/save-changes-connected-entities) — how EF Core saves entities that are already tracked by the current context
 - [ChangeTracker](/saving/change-tracker) — how EF Core stores entity states such as `Deleted`
 - [Tracking Changes of Entities](/saving/change-tracker-how-it-works) — how EF Core detects and tracks entity state changes
 - [Updating Data](/saving/modifying-data) — how to update existing entities with a similar tracked workflow
+- [Cascade Delete](/saving/cascade-delete) — how EF Core handles related data when a principal entity is deleted
 - [ExecuteDelete](/saving/execute-delete) — how to delete rows directly in the database without loading or tracking entities
 - [Adding data via the DbContext](/dbcontext/adding-data) — another way to work with entities through the `DbContext` API
 - [Bulk Delete](https://entityframework-extensions.net/bulk-delete) — how to delete large datasets with Entity Framework Extensions